dimagi/commcare-hq/corehq/apps/userreports/README.md

 ## Transforms

-Transforms can be used to transform the value returned by a column just before it reaches the user.
+Transforms can be used in two places - either to manipulate the value of a column just before it gets saved to a data source, or to transform the value returned by a column just before it reaches the user in a report.
 The currently supported transform types are shown below:

 ### Displaying username instead of user ID